lukephills/email-subscribers/readme.txt

 * Fixed small error on mail compose page.
 * Added check for Already Confirmed emails.
 This is to prevent user clicking optin email link multiple time.

+= 1.4 =

+* Scheduled published posts issue has been fixed (From this version onwards, Notification emails will be triggered for scheduled posts)
+* Bulk update option for subscribers group in admin view subscribers page.

 == Upgrade Notice ==

 = 1.0 =